ethanpil/dyndns-cpanel/README.md

 Dynamic DNS update script for CPanel accounts with DYNDNS.com API

-Based on the hard work of Mitchel Haan https://haanenterprises.com/2013/04/host-your-own-dynamic-dns-using-php-and-cpanel-apis/
+Based on the hard work of Mitchel Haan:

+https://haanenterprises.com/2013/04/host-your-own-dynamic-dns-using-php-and-cpanel-apis/

+Changes to Mr. Haan's code:

+* Removed the extra code that want needed to make this an update only client
+* Changed the get vars to comply with dyndns standards
+* Added basic http authentication

+##DYNDNS Compatibility Note
 Most dyndns clients will work to update your cpanel using this script as the custom address.
 You will likely need to only provide the subdomain and not the full address as the hostname:

 (ie: with this script, `hostname=remote`  instead of `hostname=remote.example.com`